SymfonyCasts/netgen-layouts/sfcasts/shared-layouts.md

 This is not going to be a *real* layout that's linked to any pages.
 Nope, it's just going to be a layout that we steal pieces from.
 Up in the top zone, create a Twig Block that renders `navigation`... and I'll even label it "Top Nav" to make it more clear.
-Then in any *other* zone here - you can put it at the bottom, but you don't have to, add another twig block that renders `footer` and is *labeled* Footer.
+Then in any *other* zone - you can put it at the bottom, but you don't have to, add another twig block that renders `footer` and is *labeled* Footer.